Barack has expertise in pool chemistry and pool maintenance. He writes in-depth articles about how to maintain pools for optimal enjoyment.

 Overview of Aeration: Balancing Total Alkalinity and pH

-Aeration is a complicated chemical process.
-It involves pointing the returns upwards and running the pump on high to create surface disturbance, which introduces air.
-You must go through this process until the perfect natural equilibrium is reached between water and air at the surface.
-If interested, here is the detailed theory behind the aeration process of balancing pH and TA.
+Aeration is a complicated process.
+It involves pointing the returns upwards and running the pump on high speed to create surface disturbance, which introduces air.
+You must go through this process until the perfect natural equilibrium is reached between water and air.

 How the Aeration Process Works

-- You start by adding muriatic acid as needed in the affected pool.
-Then you must repeat this step until you get a perfect chemical balance.
+- You start by adding muriatic acid as needed in the pool.
 This will lower both the pH and total alkalinity.
+You must repeat this step until you get a perfect chemical balance.

-- In most cases, when total alkalinity goes up, pH will likewise drift up as well.
-However, there is no chemical available that can lower alkalinity and pH at the same time and rate, and then only raise pH without also raising total alkalinity.
-(How I wish chemical engineers could invent that kind of chemical.)
-In other words, if you lower a pH of 8.3 ppm to the recommended level using muriatic acid, the total alkalinity will also reduce but will still remain on the higher side.
-Likewise, if you lower alkalinity to the recommended level (e.g., from 300 ppm to 80 ppm), the pH level drops below the recommended level.
+- In most cases, when total alkalinity goes up, pH will drift up as well.
+Unfortunately, there is no pool chemical that can lower pH only without lowering total alkalinity—maybe one day chemical engineers will invent that kind of chemical :) In other words, if you lower a pH of 8.3 to the recommended level using muriatic acid, the total alkalinity will also reduce but will still remain on the higher side.
+Likewise, if you lower alkalinity to the recommended level (e.g., from 300 ppm to 80 ppm), the pH level drops way below the recommended level.

-- Therefore, aeration is a repetitive process that is done slowly and step by step.
-Your goal is to use muriatic acid to reach the target value of total alkalinity without letting pH go below 6.8 ppm.
+- Aeration is a repetitive process that is done slowly, step by step.
+Your goal is to use muriatic acid to reach the target value of total alkalinity without letting pH go below 6.8.
 If the pH falls, you can raise it without affecting total alkalinity by aerating.

 Accelerating the Aeration Process Using an Air Compressor